The Illusion of Diminishing Returns: Measuring Long Horizon Execution in LLMs: Experiments

 \looseness=-1 \textbf{Result 6: Without CoT, non-thinking models struggle to chain more than a few steps per turn.} In \Cref{fig:benchmark} (left), we first find that when prompted to answer directly, without chain-of-thought, the larger Qwen3 32B, Gemma3 27B, as well as frontier non-thinking models like DeepSeek-V3 (670B), and Kimi K2 (1026B), fail to execute even a turn complexity of more than six.
 This is consistent with prior work showing the necessity of thinking tokens for transformers to perform sequential tasks~\citep{weiss2021thinking, merrill2023expressive}.
 We see that the number of steps the model can execute in a single turn improves significantly with chain-of-thought.
 This reinforces the importance of reasoning before acting (ReAct~\citep{yao2023react}) for agents, even if this costs more and fills up the context window.
 We show preliminary evidence that parallel test time compute is not as helpful, with majority voting leading to only marginal improvements in execution length (\Cref{sec:majvote}).

 \looseness=-1 \textbf{Result 7: Benchmarking frontier models.} In \Cref{fig:benchmark} (right), we benchmark frontier models on the length of task they can execute in a single turn.
-We find a surprisingly large gap between GPT-5 (codenamed \textit{Horizon}) with 2176 steps and others like Claude-4 Sonnet (432 steps), Grok 4 (384 steps), and Gemini 2.5 Pro (120 steps).
-Overall, even our simple task can separate frontier models in their long-horizon execution capability, and presents a clear opportunity to improve current open-weight models.
+We find a surprisingly large gap between GPT-5 (codenamed \textit{Horizon}) with 2176 steps and others like Claude-4 Sonnet (432 steps), Grok 4 (384 steps), and Gemini 2.5 Pro (120 steps). \begin{newchanges} Qwen3-Next, which combines Gated DeltaNet \citep{yang2025gated} with standard attention, designed explicitly for long-context tasks, outperforms even larger models that use only standard attention, hinting at the impact of model architecture for long-horizon tasks. \end{newchanges} Overall, even our simple task can separate frontier models in their long-horizon execution capability, and presents a clear opportunity to improve current open-weight models.